Hermaphrodite: Sequential hermaphrodites

-Sequential hermaphrodites (dichogamy) occur in species in which the individual is born as one sex, but can later change into the opposite sex.
-This contrasts simultaneous hermaphrodites, in which an individual may possess fully functional male and female genitalia.
-Sequential hermaphroditism is common in fish (particularly teleost fish) and many gastropods (such as the common slipper shell), and some flowering plants.
-Sequential hermaphrodites can only change sex once.
+Sequential hermaphrodites (dichogamy) occur in species in which the individual first develops as one sex, but can later change into the opposite sex.
+(Definitions differ on whether sequential hermaphroditism encompasses serial hermaphroditism; for authors who exclude serial hermaphroditism, a sequential hermaphrodite is also stipulated to only change sex once.)
+This contrasts with simultaneous hermaphrodites, in which an individual possesses fully functional male and female gametes.
+Sequential hermaphroditism is common in fish (particularly teleost fish) and many gastropods (such as the common slipper shell).
 Sequential hermaphroditism can best be understood in terms of behavioral ecology and evolutionary life history theory, as described in the size-advantage mode first proposed by Michael T. Ghiselin which states that if an individual of a certain sex could significantly increase its reproductive success after reaching a certain size, it would be to their advantage to switch to that sex.

 Sequential hermaphrodites can be divided into three broad categories: